Abena Eyeson

 Twitter @ey_abs, Instagram @lookingup_ab, Facebook @LookingupAE

-I’m a writer of Ghanaian descent, based in the UK, writing contemporary fiction for children with crossover appeal.
+I’m a writer of Ghanaian descent, based in the UK, writing contemporary stories for children with crossover appeal.

 I’m delighted by the positive response my work has received so far, and I’m looking forward to sharing my future books as they come to fruition, but in the meantime, check out my current work in